ceci3455/Speciale_Ribe_Holme/README.md

 Stress-levels is also tested for choosing the correct numbers of axes.
 Environmental data is added as vectors and all is visualized by the ggplot2 package

-The script "model_selection_git.R" has the purpose of identifying the variables that explain the 3 species index and testing for significant difference between fields species index.
+The script "model_selection_git.R" has the purpose of identifying the variables that's explain the 3 species index and testing for the significant difference between fields species index.
 The data is tested for normality, coliniarity and correlation.
 The models is fit as a Mixed Effect Model after testing statical asumptions for other models and by comparisons.
 The best model is selected by using The Akaies Information Criterion to run a backward model selection.